 The Board governs ConCOVE.
 It has been constructed to represent and serve the interests of industry, employers, learners, providers, and other stakeholders such as iwi and hapu.
 The Board is guided by a Charter that includes a Board Constitution and Membership.

-The Board has three standing advisory groups, a Māori Industry Group, a Pacifika Industry Group, and a Women’s Industry Group.
+The Board has three standing advisory groups, a Māori Advisory Group, a Pasifika Advisory Group, and a Women’s Advisory Group.
 Their role is to ensure that ConCOVE successfully addresses priority groups and implement the principles of Te Tiriti o Waitangi.

-The Board also has the option to establish other Industry Groups if another priority group is identified in the course of the research.
+The Board also has the option to establish other Advisory Groups if another priority group is identified in the course of the research.

 The ConCOVE Board consists of up to 8 appointed directors.
-In addition, the Board has the option to co-opt further directors if additional skills or diversity is required: The Industry Co-chair and Host Representative roles have been appointed.
-The remaining director roles to be filled are:
+In addition, the Board has the option to co-opt further directors if additional skills or diversity is required.

 The Board must consist of at least three Māori, one Pasifika and one Female representative.

 To be on The Board, you must be nominated by a ConCOVE member.
 As a ConCOVE member, you can self-nominate.

 Meet the Board

 Click on the name to read the full member profile.

 Graham has worked in the construction industry for 35 years, the last 20 years specialising in scaffolding.
 He is an advanced scaffolder and built a successful Wellington scaffolding business, WorkZone Scaffolds.